sahidursuman/rails4-example/README.md

 ###Installation Note

-There are three files will need to be customized to your installation.
+The following files will need to be customized to your installation.

   ```
   cp config/database-yml.example config/database.yml